Section 4: Finances

 - Section 4.3: Financial Division of Responsibility between Board and Librarian

 - Section 4.7: Returned Checks

-The budget is viewed by the Board as the financial plan for MAPLD, and approval of the budget by the Board provides authority for the Library Director to manage MAPLD’s finances without seeking further Board approval.
+The budget is viewed by the Board as the financial plan for Matteson Area Public Library District, and approval of the budget by the Board provides authority for the Library Director to manage MAPLD’s finances without seeking further Board approval.

-In accordance with Section 5-5 of the Illinois Local Library Act (75 ILCS 5/5-5), governing the procedure for awarding construction, repair or remodeling contracts when the cost is in excess of $20,000, all such contracts shall be awarded in accordance with the provisions thereof and potentially more restrictive Board rules and regulations, including, but not limited to: (1) advertisements for sealed bids or requests for proposals will be properly handled through the public media; (2) sealed bids, based on authorized specifications, or requests for proposals shall be received at a public bid opening and include all costs for labor and materials, bid bond, performance bond and certificate of insurance; (3) bids will be tabulated and submitted to the Board along with staff’s recommendation for action; and (4) formal contracts with appropriate signatures for both Board and Contractor are required.
+In accordance with Section 16/40-45 of the Illinois Public Library District Act of 1991 (75 ILCS 16/40-45(b), governing the procedure for awarding construction, repair or remodeling contracts when the cost is in excess of $25,000, all such contracts shall be awarded in accordance with the provisions thereof and potentially more restrictive Board rules and regulations, including, but not limited to: (1) advertisements for sealed bids or requests for proposals will be properly handled through the public media; (2) sealed bids, based on authorized specifications, or requests for proposals shall be received at a public bid opening and include all costs for labor and materials, bid bond, performance bond and certificate of insurance; (3) bids will be tabulated and submitted to the Board along with staff’s recommendation for action; and (4) formal contracts with appropriate signatures for both Board and Contractor are required.

 All expenditures will be reported to the Board on a monthly basis, and the Library Director will not make expenditures outside of the budget without seeking Board approval therefore.

 Revised: 11/11/2013 &_5/9/2016_& 4/13/2021